mikerst/mikethomas.design/src/work/product-launch-event.md

 We were given the chance to update the front facing windows of the gallery with our own branding.
 As part of the pop-up activities being held during the day time we wanted to do something that encouraged passers by to step inside.

-Rather than being a straight forward all-glass frontage, the window was split in in to several smaller panes by a wooden frame.
+Rather than being a straight forward all-glass frontage, the window was split in to several smaller panes by a wooden frame.
 The design and subsequent artwork being supplied to the printer would need to factor this in.

 <figure>
   <img src="/_assets/img/case-study__launch-party__windowplan.jpg" />
-  <figcaption>The window was split in to 10 seperate panes over 4 columns, with the door in the bottom right.</figcaption>
+  <figcaption>The window was split in to 10 separate panes over 4 columns, with the door in the bottom right.</figcaption>
 </figure>

 Through discussions with the printer, we decided to provide artwork in 4 columns, that could be cut horizontally to fit the panes in each column thereafter.